 |

-While cranking the crankshaft, measure the signal level at terminal 1 of the electronic ignition coil connector.
+While turning the crankshaft, measure the signal level at terminal 1 of the electronic ignition system coil connector.

-Does the voltage fluctuate within the specified value?
+Does the voltage fluctuate within the set value?

 |